-Liu made her Broadway debut in March 2010 in the Tony Award-winning play “God of Carnage,” starring as ‘Annette’ in a cast that included Jeff Daniels, Dylan Baker and Janet McTeer.
+In 2010, Liu appeared for the first time on Broadway in the Tony Award-winning play “God of Carnage,” starring as ‘Annette’ in a cast that included Jeff Daniels, Dylan Baker and Janet McTeer.

 A passionate human rights advocate, Liu has been a UNICEF ambassador since 2004 and has travelled to Lebanon, Lesotho, Pakistan, Cote D’Ivoire, The Democratic Republic of Congo, Cairo, Peru, Egypt and Haiti.
 In 2008, she received UNICEF’s Danny Kaye Humanitarian Award for helping to advocate child survival by harnessing the power of celebrity to address international causes.